suyashk15/AI-Guys-Face-match-Challenge-/README.md

 The next step was to flatten these matrices to (2500x1)

-Then to normalize the values, we divided each one by 255
+Then to normalize the values, we divided each value by 255

 Then we subtracted the image matrices for each row, (image1 - image2) and passed this as a feature to the neural network where y values were the labels given in train.csv file